gmail spamemail blockinginbox cleanup

 • Generic greetings: "Dear Customer" instead of your name

-• Suspicious links: Hover over links to see the real destination
+• Suspicious links: Hover over a link to see where it really goes

-• Requests for personal info: Legitimate companies don't ask for passwords via email
+• Requests for personal info: Real companies don't ask for passwords by email

 Safe Reporting Process: